codemmmmm/file_indexer_searcher/README.md

 ## Usage

+You can search the database either with a command line tool or with a GUI in your browser.

+### Native installation

 Run `file_search pattern` to search.

 The pattern is matched with the SQLite [LIKE](https://sqlite.org/lang_expr.html#the_like_glob_regexp_and_match_operators) operator, it can include "%" (any sequence of zero or more characters) and "\_" (any single character).
 It will automatically match as "%pattern%".